 Have you noticed any differences between UK English vs US English words?
 Do you prefer British or American vocabulary?
 Share with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and wishes it would rain more often so she had a reason to buy some Wellies!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, and yoga instructor, and wishes it would rain more often so she had a reason to buy some Wellies!